-In this paper, we revisit Scurich and John's (2019) attempt to assess the size and scope of the "dark figure" of sexual recidivism.
+In this paper, we revisit Scurich and John's (2020) attempt to assess the size and scope of the "dark figure" of sexual recidivism.
 We offer criticisms of many aspects of their work, including their selection and interpretation of their benchmarking studies as well as their model's empirical assumptions and its basic construction, all of which operate to produce biased estimates of sexual recidivism.
-In the end, the work amounts to an inflation of the unrepresentative "observed" recidivism rates they cite by multiplying them by a function of $P_r$ and $P_c$ that is not well grounded in a thorough understanding of existing research and the criminal justice system.
+In the end, the work amounts to inflating the unrepresentative "observed" recidivism rates they cite by multiplying them by a function of P_r and P_c that is not well grounded in a thorough understanding of existing research and the criminal justice system.

 The gravity of these problems is exacerbated by the context in which they occur.
-Individuals convicted of sexual offenses are some of the most maligned members of society, and they suffer under onerous criminal sanctions and civil obligations (Ellman, 2021).
-These policies and practices follow from fears about the "dark figure"; indeed, society has decided to use its limited law enforcement resources to incarcerate many of these individuals indefinitely in locked mental hospitals rather than devote these resources to the much more serious problem-disrupting first-time offenses, which make up as many as 90% of sexual offenses in this country.
+Individuals convicted of sex offenses are some of the most maligned members of society, and they suffer under onerous criminal sanctions and civil obligations.
+These policies and practices follow from fears about the "dark figure"-indeed, society has decided to use its limited law enforcement resources to incarcerate many of these individuals indefinitely in locked mental hospitals rather than devote them to the much more serious problem-disrupting first-time offenses, which make up as many as 90% of sex offenses in this country.

-A study that can be interpreted as rigorous support for a very large "dark figure" is likely to further distract policy-makers and judges in ways that put more victims at risk and make society less safe.
-Judges and policy-makers already understand the basic idea that "observed rates" do not capture all instances of recidivism.
-But decision-makers are likely to be comforted to see actual numbers in a peer-reviewed paper.
+A study that can be interpretated as rigorous support for a very large dark figure is likely to further distract policymakers and judges in ways that put more victims at risk and make society less safe.
+Judges and policymakers already understand the basic idea that "observed rates" do not capture all instances of recidivism.
+But decision makers are likely to be comforted to see actual numbers in a peer-reviewed paper.
 Yet these numbers are driven entirely by Scurich and John's assumptions, which are not well justified, and ultimately misleading when brought together in their model.
-Judges and legislators must peek under the hood to see this, and we hope this paper offers a guide to what's going on in Scurich and John's analysis, and how relatively small tweaks to their choices will tell entirely different stories.
+Judges and legislators must peek under the hood to see this, and we hope this paper offers a guide to what's going on in Scurich and John's analysis, and how relatively small tweaks to their choices, will tell entirely different stories.